Forms and Documents for Undergraduates

 What it is:

-If your family's financial situation changes significantly after your application for financial aid is processed, you or your parent(s) may request a review of your financial aid award.
+If your family's financial situation changes significantly after your application for financial aid is processed, you or your parent(s) may request a review of your financial aid offer.

 How to submit it: